 - Eat a nutritious and normal diet until you have been asked by your doctor not to.

 - Do not use tampons until your doctor allows you to.
 Instead, use a sanitary napkin in case of bleeding.

-- Stay away from intercourse for at least 2 weeks after the surgery.
+- Stay away from intercourse for at least two weeks after the surgery.

-- Do not conceive till your doctor says you can.
+- Do not conceive until your doctor says you can.